 - Plants and flowers.
 If you have indoor plants, take any dead leaves off, dust them.
 You may want to spend $3 at the craft store to buy indoor plant ground cover material for your pots.
 A house looks cheerier with clean and cared-for-looking greenery.

 - Kitchen.
 Have at least 40% of your counter showing.
 Put the toaster and blender in a cupboard or pack them.
 Less is so much better for selling and will make your home more desirable.
 A nice bowl of apples/oranges is a good touch.

 - Grouping Accessories.
 Group accessories in odd numbers- 1,3 or 5 items.

 - Hang pictures.
-Pictures at a shorter woman’s (5’3″ maybe) eye level to create more warmth.
-Odd numbers on the walls too.
+Pictures at a shorter woman’s (5’3″ maybe) eye level create more warmth.
+Group pictures in odd numbers too.

-NOTE: If you have a friend who has a beautiful and stylish home, ask them to advise you as to what you can do.
+NOTE: If you have a friend who has a beautiful and stylish home, ask them to advise you on what you can do.
 They’ve probably been wanting to give you a tip or two forever, so ask!

 I want to tell you that everything is safe from theft while in your home during a showing.
 The reality is that a Realtor cannot always watch multiple people during a showing.
 People may use a bathroom and close the door or leave the crowd.
 Since some people tend to look for an opportunity to steal, do what you can to protect your valuable belongings and medications.